SL

 The lift cable is the single component most likely to fail catastrophically and the easiest to misjudge by eye.
-This chapter shows what each damage mode looks like, when industry standards (ASME B30.30, B30.9, OSHA 29 CFR 1926.1413) say to remove the cable from service, and how to inspect with confidence.
+This chapter shows what each damage mode looks like, when industry wire-rope inspection standards (ASME B30.30 for running rope, B30.9 for slings) say to remove the cable from service, and how to inspect with confidence.
+Material lifts don't fall under OSHA 1926.1413 (which is the crane-specific rule) — but the ASME criteria referenced here are the same removal thresholds a crane inspector would apply.

 Anatomy